ian-cho/data-prep-kit/doc/repo.md

      git fetch <remote_name_PR1> <branch_name>
      git merge <remote_name_PR1>/<branch_name>
      ```
-1. Change to the transforms folder, clean any previous build, build a new wheel and publish the wheel as a dev branch tp pypi.
+1. Change to the transforms folder, clean any previous build, build a new wheel and publish the wheel as a dev branch to pypi.
 Follow [instructions](https://packaging.python.org/en/latest/specifications/pypirc/#using-another-package-index) to setup your environment to be able to publish:
     ```shell
     cd transforms
     rm -fr build dist data_prep_toolkit_transforms.egg-info